reuniware/Clean-Windows-Tracks-Script/ATTENTION-WARNING.md

 Attention si vous utilisez ces scripts !
 Vous risquez d'être contacté par le service sécurité de l'entreprise concernée !

 Je décline toute responsabilité en cas d'utilisation malveillante !

+These scripts are immediately detected when used on computers whose security is managed by a company.
+Some of these scripts allow you to clear Windows event logs, which can be perceived as a malicious action.
+Be careful if you use these scripts!
+You may be contacted by the security service of the company concerned!
+I decline all responsibility in case of malicious use.